maxh/maxheinritz.com/_posts/2026-01-31-compatibility-of-values.md

 Deep-rooted here means durable and salient: preferences that persist across years and surface almost daily.
 For example, I'm most productive in complete silence: no music, no background noise.
 I wish I were more flexible, but this has been true for decades.

 Values appear in three forms.
 They can be implicit, as in revealed through behavior rather than words.
-They can be explicit, as in stated outright in conversation, in a dating profile, or in how someone explains a decision.
+They can be explicit, as in stated outright in conversation, a dating profile, or how someone explains a decision.
 And they can be aspirational, as in endorsed in the mind but not yet tested by repetition and cost.

 ## Change and choice